-Lost on a Deserted Island is a teambuilding activity that also helps people share a little about themselves.
-Given the scenario that everyone is lost and stranded on a deserted island, each person describes one object that they would bring and why.
+Lost on a Deserted Island is a valuable teambuilding activity that also helps people share a little about themselves.
+Given the scenario that everyone is lost and stranded on a deserted island, each person describes one object that they would bring to the island and why.

 This game is a teambuilding and get-to-know-you icebreaker.
 The recommended group size is medium, although small and large group sizes are possible too.
 An indoor setting is ideal.
-No special props or materials are required.
+No special props or materials are required, making it easy to play.
 This icebreaker works well for any age, including adults and corporate settings.